Freshservice vs ServiceNow: Which ITSM Platform Is Right for Your ANZ Team?

 Self-service portalModern, quick to configurePowerful but complex to set up

-Total Cost of Ownership: The Honest Three-Year Comparison
+Total Cost of Ownership: The Three-Year Comparison

 Licence fee comparisons consistently understate the real cost difference.
 Total cost of ownership for both platforms includes licensing, specialist administration, consulting fees for changes the team cannot make internally, integration maintenance, and the opportunity cost of low adoption when the platform is too complex to use well.